 - Create a written record of performance and assist in allocating rewards and opportunities, as well as justifying disciplinary actions or termination.

 Conversely, giving annual reviews short shrift by only orally praising or reprimanding an employee leaves a big gap in that worker’s written history.
-The most secure companies, legally speaking, document employees’ shortcomings — and achievements — as they occur.
+The most secure companies legally document employees’ shortcomings — and achievements — as they occur.
 They fully discuss performance at least once annually.

 Don’t do this!